What Paperwork Is Required for Selling a House by Owner in Oklahoma?

 - Prepare the Deed: The seller needs to create a deed that shows the property’s details and the new owner.

-- Complete Title Transfer Forms: Both parties must fill out title transfer forms to confirm ownership change.
-Working with a real estate attorney is a good idea to follow Oklahoma laws.
+- Complete Title Transfer Forms: Both parties must complete title transfer forms to confirm ownership change.
+It is a good idea to work with a real estate attorney to follow Oklahoma laws.

-- Record the Deed: After signing all documents, record the deed with the local county recorder’s office.
+- Record the Deed: Record the deed with the local county recorder’s office after signing all documents.
 This makes the ownership change official.

 Are Inspections and Appraisals Necessary?